lajohnston/smslib/docs/palette.md

     palette.rgb 170, 0, 255 ; violet
 ```

-You can then load these into the VDP VRAM the following macros.
+You can then write these into the VDP VRAM the following macros.

 ### palette.setIndex